 Starting to Walk:

 When your toddler is learning to walk they receive important sensory information from the soles of their feet.
-It is important to allow your child to go barefoot regularly to help them develop balance, coordination and improve their posture.
+It is important to allow your child to go barefoot regularly to help them develop balance, coordination and improve posture.

 Shoes that are hard and inflexible can make walking difficult and uncomfortable for your toddler.
 They are not necessary in the first couple of years of growth, as walking barefoot allows natural strengthening of the muscles, tendons and ligaments in the foot.
 Shoes should only be worn for protection outside and be very lightweight and flexible.